 My notes indicate I did this next step in 2009.
-Seems like yesterday, but I have had it done for two years, now (as I write the update following).
+Seems like yesterday, but I have had it done for two years, now (as I wrote the update following, which was apparently ≈2011).

 Say hello to copper!
-I used copper this time mostly because in Illinois I had access to a Ridgid threading set.
+I used copper this time mostly because in Illinois I had access to a Ridgid threading set which made the galvanized practical.
 Also, I had perfected my copper sweating skills earlier in the remodel, which is reflected in the fact that I’m only losing a little bit of air, and that almost certainly in one of the regulators (not my fault).
 And how I wish I had bought my copper pipe about four years ago before the price spiked.
 Anyway, here are some shots of the result:

 |The location of the compressor (out of view below the tool chest) and the principal manifold on the east wall.||Closeup of the principal manifold.
 Shut off valve isolates the system from the compressor (attached by “whip”).||Detail of the secondary manifold on the west wall.|